Jack Barsky: Personal life

 Barsky married three times.
-First, as Albrecht Dittrich, he married Gerlinde, with whom he had a son, Matthias Dittrich, born in 1981.
-While living as Jack Barsky, he married Penelope, an immigrant from Guyana, when she became pregnant in 1986.
+First, as Albrecht Dittrich, he married Gerlinde in East Germany, with whom he had a son, Matthias Dittrich, born in 1981.
+While living as Jack Barsky in the United States, he married Penelope, an immigrant from Guyana, when she became pregnant in 1986.
 They had a daughter, Chelsea, born 1987, followed by a son, Jessie.
 When his daughter (who now goes by Chelsea Dittrich) was 21, she began the search to find and meet her half-brother's family in Germany.
-He became a Christian after meeting his third wife, Shawna, a devout Christian from Jamaica.
+Barsky became a Christian after meeting his third wife, Shawna, a devout Christian from Jamaica.
 For many years, she thought the story he had confided in her about once being a spy was a fantasy.
 He now has a good relationship with his eldest son, Matthias, and through him has a granddaughter, Marlena.

 Barsky lived in Schaghticoke, New York until 2016.
-He now resides near Atlanta, Georgia, with Shawna, and their daughter, Trinity, born in 2010.
-The FBI agent who lived next door and interrogated him after his detainment became a close friend and godfather to Trinity.
+He now resides near Austin, Texas, and is separated from Shawna, and their daughter, Trinity, born in 2010.
+The FBI agent who lived next door and interrogated him after his detention became a close friend and godfather to Trinity.